Nuala Ní Dhomhnaill

 Sexist poetry: ‘At the deepest level - you may say at the level of ontological underpinning - the Irish poetic tradition is sexist and masculinist to the core’ [on RTE 1, Dec.
 1993; quoted in Poetry Ireland, 41 Spring 1994), p.109].

 Language & history: ‘Because of a particular set of circumstances, Irish fell out of history just when the modern mentality was about to take off.
 So major intellectual changes like the Reformation, the Renaissance, the Enlightenment, Romanticism and Victorian prudery have never occurred in it, as they did in the major European languages.
 One consequence is that the attitude to the body enshrined in Irish remains extremely open and uncoy.
 It is almost impossible to be “rude” or “vulgar” in Irish.
 The body, with its orifices and excretions, is not treated in a prudish manner but is accepted as “an nádúir” or “nature” and becomes a source of repartee and laughter rather than anything to be ashamed of.
 Thus little old ladies of quite impeccable and unimpeachable moral character tell risqué stories with gusto and panache.
 Is there a word for sex in Irish, indeed!
 Is there an Eskimo word for snow?’ (‘Why I Choose to Write in Irish: The Corpse That Sits Up and Talks Back,’ in The New York Times Book Review, 8 Jan.
-1995, pp.27-8 [see full-text version - attached; also printed at this date in The Irish Times [Weekend]; text orig. supplied for Ricorso by David Gardner, Loyola Univ.)
+1995, pp.27-8 [see full-text copy - attached; also printed at this date in The Irish Times [Weekend]; text orig. supplied for Ricorso by David Gardner, Loyola Univ.)

 Cf.